MaggGomes/flask/esof/docs/assignment5.md

 After analyzing the project code and documentation, we found that the function that needed to be changed was the function send_file() that we then located with the help of the search functions of Atom in /flask/helpers.py.

 We started by creating the function is_ascii() that receives a string it will then see if all the characters in the string are ASCII encoded and if so it returns true if not it returns false.
-We choose to implement this auxiliary funtion instead of implement it inside send_file(), because this way it could be used in other parts of the project if needed.
+We choose to implement this auxiliary funtion instead of implement it inside send_file(), because this way it could be used in other parts of the project if needed later.

 Inside send_file() we check if the argument filename_or_fp is a string, because it can be a file pointer, if it is a string we then call our auxiliar function is_ascii() passing the filename_or_fp argument from send_file() if it returns false (meaning there is at least a non-ASCII characters in filename_or_fp) it gives a warning of type UnicodeWarning.

 <a name="pull"/>
 ##[Pull Request](https://github.com/pallets/flask/pull/2115)
+Our implementation for the feature was tested in the default flask's tests and passed all of them as it should.

+The pull request was made at 18:35 and passed the tests made and required by the main flask's contributors at 18:45 and is waiting to be merged into the main branch of the project.

 <a name="contribution"/>
 ##Group Contribution